elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `If the rider's token is blank, exit.`
-`Put the rider's token's last into the routine body's last.` `If the rider's token is the colon byte, abort with "You may have forgotten a period somewhere above this.
-You better check." and the rider; exit.`
+`Put the rider's token's last into the routine body's last.` `If the rider's token is the colon byte, abort with "_You may have forgotten a period somewhere above this.
+You better check._" and the rider; exit.`
 `If the rider's token is not the period byte, move the rider (compiler rules); repeat.` `Move the rider (compiler rules).`
 `If the rider's token is the start of any definition, exit.`